yiisoft/yii2/docs/guide/start-installation.md

   ```

 You should configure your PHP installation so that it meets the minimum requirements of Yii.
 Most importantly, you
-should have PHP 5.4 or above.
-Ideally latest PHP 7.
+should have PHP 7.1 or above.
 You should also install the [PDO PHP Extension](http://www.php.net/manual/en/pdo.installation.php)
 and a corresponding database driver (such as `pdo_mysql` for MySQL databases), if your application needs a database.